Find answers to general questions frequently asked by visitors about Kyushu National Museum below.

 Yes.
 Please refer to the following table for more details.

-1st floor Entrance Hall and Ajippa
+Floor 1 Entrance Hall and Ajippa

 Free-of-charge events are also held periodically inside the Museum Hall.

-3rd floor Booths outside the Special Exhibition (when Special Exhibitions are held)
+Floor 3 Booths outside the Special Exhibition (when Special Exhibitions are held)

-4th floor Lobby (Model of the Dazaifu government office)
+Floor 4 Lobby (Model of the Dazaifu government office)

-Can I purchase Special Exhibition tickets online?
+Can I purchase online tickets for museum exhibitions?

 I would like a refund on my online ticket.